Fra Fee: Career

 He performed the role of Chip in John Wilson's production of Leonard Bernstein's On The Town on 25 August 2018 at the Royal Albert Hall, having performed two weeks earlier in the same venue as one of the Jets in John Wilson's production of West Side Story.

-Fra reprised his role in the Broadway transfer of The Ferryman in New York alongside most of the original cast as well as newcomer to the play Fionnula Flanagan.
+Fee reprised his role in the Broadway transfer of The Ferryman in New York alongside most of the original cast as well as newcomer to the play Fionnula Flanagan.
 The play won the Tony Award for Best Original Play at the 2019 Tony Awards.
-During his time in New York, Fra made his New York cabaret debut at 54 Below performing his show Seisún.
+During his time in New York, Fee made his New York cabaret debut at 54 Below performing his show Seisún.

-Fra plays William Bogue in Irish horror-comedy Boys From County Hell written and directed by Chris Baugh, due to premiere at TriBeCa Film Festival 2020.
-He plays Fergus in Irish Western Thriller Pixie, alongside Alec Baldwin, Olivia Cooke and Ben Hardy.
+Fee plays William Bogue in Irish horror-comedy Boys From County Hell written and directed by Chris Baugh, due to premiere at TriBeCa Film Festival 2020.
+He plays Fergus in Irish Western Thriller Pixie, alongside Alec Baldwin, Olivia Cooke, and Ben Hardy.

-In June 2019, Fra took part in a semi-staged concert version of The Clockmaker's Daughter, a musical by Michael Webborn and Daniel Finn, in which Fra also plays the same character in the studio cast recording, performing alongside Christine Allado and John-Owen Jones.
+In June 2019, Fee took part in a semi-staged concert version of The Clockmaker's Daughter, a musical by Michael Webborn and Daniel Finn, in which Fee also plays the same character in the studio cast recording, performing alongside Christine Allado and John-Owen Jones.

-From October to December 2019, Fee replaced actor Colin Morgan in the role of Owen in the National Theatre's production of Brian Friel's Translations, directed by Ian Rickson, alongside Ciarán Hinds, Seamus O’Hara and Judith Roddy.
+From October to December 2019, Fee replaced actor Colin Morgan in the role of Owen in the National Theatre's production of Brian Friel's Translations, directed by Ian Rickson, alongside Ciarán Hinds, Seamus O'Hara and Judith Roddy.

-On 21 March 2022, Fee took over the role of The Emcee in Cabaret at The Playhouse Theatre, starring alongside Amy Lennox.
+On 21 March 2022, Fee took over the role of The Emcee in Cabaret at the Playhouse Theatre, starring alongside Amy Lennox.

+In June 2024, Fee starred as Andy in a miniseries for the BBC, Lost Boys and Fairies, where he and his partner Gabriel, played by Siôn Daniel Young, look to adopt a child.

 Personal life

-Fee is gay.
-He is in a romantic relationship with actor and singer Declan Bennett, with whom he lives in rural Oxfordshire.
+Fee is gay and is in a relationship with actor and singer Declan Bennett, with whom he lives in rural Oxfordshire.
+Fee and Bennett got married on 15 November 2024.